 This video from the Institute of Culinary Education shows a few basic, easy cuts:

 What to take away from this video:

-- Always cut a flat surface first before cutting the rest of the food.
+- For round foods, always create a flat surface first before cutting the rest of the food.
 This makes cutting round foods safer and easier.